nikiskudrzik/HolidayGiftPlannerFinalProject/README.md

 File: add_recipient_demo.png

 This screenshot shows the user selecting option 2 to add a recipient.
 The sample recipient entered is Luka, and the relationship is Brother.
-The program stores this recipient in an `unordered_map`, which allows the recipient to be found quickly later when adding gifts or viewing the planner.
+The program stores this recipient in an unordered_map, which allows the recipient to be found quickly later when adding gifts or viewing the planner.

 ### Screenshot 3: Adding a Gift

 File: add_gift_demo.png

 This screenshot shows the user selecting option 3 to add a gift for an existing recipient.
 The user enters Luka as the recipient, Shoes as the gift description, and $50 as the gift price.
-The gift is then added to Luka's gift list, which is stored using a `vector` inside the recipient record.
+The gift is then added to Luka's gift list, which is stored using a vector inside the recipient record.